SundayWindy/FlaskRestful/README.md

 ```py
     app.register_error_handler(Exception, handle_exception)
 ```
-* **Note**: If you want to raise exception directionly in your code and don't want to write exception hanlder funciton, all Exceptons **must be** subclass of **werkzeug.exceptions.HTTPException**
+* **Note**: If you want to raise exception directly in your code and don't want to write exception handler function, all Exceptions **must be** subclass of **werkzeug.exceptions.HTTPException**

-## 6. Unified Query Model, Reaponse Model and DataBaseModel
+## 6. Unified Query Model, Response Model and DataBaseModel

-* In object oriented programming,it's better to keep your arguemnts to be a single object than many separated args.
+* In object oriented programming, it's better to keep your arguments to be a single object than many separated args.
 It's so in Python and Flask.
-* Let's say you want to query a user by it name and/or age and/or email,it't better to write:
+* Let's say you want to query a user by it name and/or age and/or email, it's better to write:

 ```py
     def get_user(filter_obj):